- Search The Registry

 In 1855, he served as one of Boston's representatives at the Colored National Convention.
 He sponsored the community dinner in honor of William C. Nell and the integration of Boston public schools.
 As a political lecturer and abolitionist speaker, Rock emphasized Black self-determination, the importance of education, and the inherent beauty of the African race and its cultures.
 In 1856, he petitioned the Massachusetts Board of Mayors and Aldermen to remove the word "colored" from all voter lists and tax bills.
 That same year he gave a lecture before the Massachusetts Legislature entitled Unity of the Human Race.
-In this lecture, for which he received excellent reviews from local newspapers, Rock linked the struggle for Black freedom to a holy crusade for human salvation, stating, "our course is of God and cannot be overthrown."
+In this lecture, for which he received excellent reviews from local newspapers, Rock linked the struggle for Black freedom to a holy crusade for human salvation, stating, "Our course is of God and cannot be overthrown."

-In 1857, at a dedication of a Masonic Temple in Philadelphia, Rock gave his most famous speech, "The Light and Shadows of Ancient and Modern Tribes of Africa", in which he stated, "wherever the colored man is elevated, it will be by his own exertions."
+In 1857, at a dedication of a Masonic Temple in Philadelphia, Rock gave his most famous speech, "The Light and Shadows of Ancient and Modern Tribes of Africa," in which he stated, "Wherever the colored man is elevated, it will be by his own exertions."
 The following year, in 1858, at Boston's annual Crispus Attucks Celebration, Rock became the first Black activist to publicly acknowledge pride in himself and his race".
 In 1858, with ill health that area physicians could not remedy, John Rock traveled to Paris for medical treatment.
-It was a trip that incited controversy, for it occurred when the U.S. Secretary of state Lewis Cass had ruled that Blacks could not receive passports because they did not possess United States citizenship status.
+It was a trip that incited controversy, for it occurred when the U.S. Secretary of State Lewis Cass had ruled that blacks could not receive passports because they did not possess United States citizenship status.
 With his white political colleague, Sen. Charles Sumner, Rock forced the Massachusetts legislature to pass a law granting the state the right to issue passports to Black citizens.
 With his passport, Rock was treated by some of the most renowned Parisian doctors, who informed him that his delicate health would prevent him from practicing medicine.

 Buzby, J, Harlan.